 Student: I see.
-Q5 It's very unusual to have a library that's open 24 hours.
+It's very unusual to have a library that's open 24 hours.

 Librarian: Q5 We are only the second university in the UK to offer this service.
-It was instantly popular when we introduced it on 1 March last academic year.
+It was instantly popular when we introduced it on the 1st of march last academic year.